MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/frequently-asked-questions.md

 The agent should be installed on a machine that is on the same network as the data source, not necessarily the same machine hosting the data source.
 The data source URL must be accessible from the GCA machine.

 ## 3. Why does GCA require the ExternalConnection.ReadWrite.OwnedBy permission?
-This permission allows GCA to read and write external connection settings on behalf of the Admin, but it cannot access or modify anything beyond its granted permissions.
+This permission allows GCA to read and write external connection settings on behalf of the Admin, but it can't access or modify anything beyond its granted permissions.

 ## 4. Can GCA be installed on multiple servers, and will the service run on both?
 Yes, GCA can be installed on multiple machines, for multiple connections.
 One GCA can handle multiple connections.
 The crawl performance depends on the number of connections used for one GCA, crawl frequency, number of items etc. We recommend using not more than 3 connections per agent.